GoogleChrome/web.dev/src/site/content/en/blog/centering-in-css/index.md

 ## The challenge

-In order to demonstrate my rationale behind these centering techniques, I created The Resilience Ringer, a series of stress tests for each centering strategy to balance within.
-I even pick a winner at the end, which is my most favorite and used centering technique of all time!
+**There are difference types of centering.** From differing use cases, number of things to center, etc. In order to demonstrate a rationale behind "a winning" centering technique, I created The Resilience Ringer.
+It's a series of stress tests for each centering strategy to balance within and you to observe their performance.
+At the end, I reveal the highest scoring technique, as well as a "most valuable."
+Hopefully you walk away with new centering techniques and solutions.

 ### The Resilience Ringer

-The Resilience Ringer is the implementation of my beliefs that a centering strategy should be resilient to international layouts, variable sized viewports, text edits and dynamic content.
+The Resilience Ringer is a representation of my beliefs that a centering strategy should be resilient to international layouts, variable sized viewports, text edits and dynamic content.
 These tenets helped shape the following resilience tests for the centering techniques to endure:

+1. **Squished:**
-1. **Squished:** centering should be able to handle changes to width
+centering should be able to handle changes to width
+1. **Squashed:**
-2. **Squashed:** centering should be able to handle changes to height
+centering should be able to handle changes to height
+1. **Duplicate:**
-3. **Duplicate:** centering should be dynamic to number of items
+centering should be dynamic to number of items
+1. **Edit:**
-4. **Edit:** centering should be dynamic to length and language of content
+centering should be dynamic to length and language of content
+1. **Flow:**
-5. **Flow:** centering should be document direction and writing mode agnostic
+centering should be document direction and writing mode agnostic

-The winning solution will demonstrate its resilience by keeping its content in the center while it's squished, squashed, duplicated, edited, and swapped to various language modes and directions.
+The winning solution should demonstrate its resilience by keeping contents in center while being squished, squashed, duplicated, edited, and swapped to various language modes and directions.
+Trustworthy and resilient center, a safe center.

 #### Legend